scottfr/SystemsBook/Understanding/understanding.md

 Before you run a model you should develop a sense of the result you expect from the model at the current point in its development.
 Once you run the model you should be certain that is it performing as expected.
 When the result is not what you expect then either the structure is wrong, your assumptions are wrong, or you simply have an opportunity to further develop your understanding.

 You should never be more than a single concept change away from a running model that produces a result that you understand.
-You may think this a bit strict though after you add several elements to a model and it doesn't work and you spend hours trying to figure out why you may have a better appreciation for this guideline.
+You may think this a bit strict though after you add several elements to a model simply to find it doesn't work and you spend hours trying to figure out why you may have a better appreciation for this guideline.

 Making all the elements of a model visible makes it much easier for others to understand it.
 This is why Months per Year and Initial Deposit were created as explicit variables rather than embedding the values inside other elements.